-Step Action 1 Does the customer know the way around all areas in a familiar setting?
-If YES, STOP.
+Step Action 1 Does the customer know the way around all areas in a familiar setting? • If YES, STOP.
 Give the customer a score of 0.
 If NO, continue to step 2.
 2 Does the customer know the way around some, but not all familiar settings without prompting or physical assistance?
-For example, the customer knows the way around the home, without prompting or physical assistance, but at school needs an aide to find the cafeteria.
-If YES, STOP.
+For example, the customer knows the way around the home, without prompting or physical assistance, but at school needs an aide to find the cafeteria. • If YES, STOP.
 Give the customer a score of 1.
 If NO, continue to step 3.

-- Does the customer know the way from room to room in a familiar setting with prompting, but does not need physical assistance?
+3 Does the customer know the way from room to room in a familiar setting with prompting, but does not need physical assistance?
+If YES, STOP.
+Give the customer a score of 2.
 If NO, continue to step 4.

-Does the customer only orient from room to room in a familiar setting with physical assistance? - If YES, STOP.
-Give the customer a score of 3. - If NO, the customer meets some scoring criteria above, go back to step 1.
+4 Does the customer only orient from room to room in a familiar setting with physical assistance? • If YES, STOP.
+Give the customer a score of 3. • If NO, the customer meets some scoring criteria above, go back to step 1.